jbevemyr/rocktimer/README.md

 ### Pi Zero 2 W (Sensor: tee or hog_far)

 **Prerequisites**
-- Raspberry Pi OS installerat
+- Raspberry Pi OS installed
 - Wi‑Fi preconfigured to join the RockTimer SSID (default `rocktimer`)
 - SSH enabled (so you can run the installer remotely)